Pralhad322/Pralhad322/README.md

 - 👋 Hi, I’m @Pralhad322
-- 👀 I’m interested in Machine Learning
+- 👀 I’m interested in Computer Networks, Network security, IDS
-- 🌱 I’m currently learning Deep Learning
+- 🌱 I’m currently working on the acceleration of IDS hardware
-- 💞️ I’m looking to collaborate on Data science
+- 💞️ I’m looking to collaborate on network-related projects
-- 📫 How to reach me: magadumpralhad@gmil.com
+- 📫 How to reach me: magadumpralhad[at]gmil[dot]com, phd2201201007[at]iiti[dot]ac[dot]in

 <!---
 Pralhad322/Pralhad322 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.